 Campari and soda It doesn’t get much more classic than this.
 A tasty and refreshing combination that opens the stomach and doesn’t leave you too tipsy.
 Garnish with a slice of citrus fruit.

 Americano This is a popular cocktail made with 1/3 bitter campari, 1/3 red vermouth and 1/3 soda plus an orange slice.
 Relatively light and very tasty.

 Negroni This is a stronger version of the Americano where gin is used in place of soda.
-It had its origin in Florence in the twenties, at the Cafe’ Casoni in via Tornabuoni (today owned by Florentine fashion designer Roberto Cavalli).
-One evening Count Negroni asked the bartender for something stronger – this was after a journey to London, where he had discovered the pleasures of gin – and the Negroni was born.
+It had its origin in Florence in the twenties, at the Cafe’ Giacosa in via Tornabuoni (you won’t find this café today, it closed in Spring 2108), One evening Count Negroni asked the bartender for something stronger – this was after a journey to London, where he had discovered the pleasures of gin – and the Negroni was born.

 Spritz Prosecco with a splash of bitter liquer like Aperol, Campari or occasionally gin.
 Served with a slice of orange.
 The Spritz has become increasingly popular as an aperitivo.

 Prosecco Now widely drunk outside Italy, Prosecco is a light, dry aperitivo that is often drunk in the summer.

 The Aperi-cena – a new look at the Aperitivo tradition